makyo/writing/content/work/sawtooth/every-angel-is-terrifying/feedback.md

     less likely."
 Alvin says, "Well, it's better than it was.
 They used to not treat it at all.
 And people would kill themselves."
 Mewse wakes up.
 Alvin says, "Or people would fear the stigma of it and refuse to go see a doctor.
 And kill themselves."
-Alvin says, "Or people would fear the stigma of it and refuse to go see a doctor.
-And kill themselves."
 Springbeast has been ridiculed for his issue, too
 Enn says, "I wonder if a lot of the drug-addiction problem is a result of this."